Central Virginia newborn baby portrait studio

 Q: Can my dog be in a picture with the baby?

 A: If you are absolutely comfortable with your dog being that close to the baby and your dog is calm, yes.
 You must have two adults present if that is the case.
 One will be strictly in charge of the dog, and handling him/her for that picture.

 Jennifer Traylor Photography is a central Virginia custom artistic baby portrait studio.
-Capturing both posed and candid moments in studio and on location in the beautiful scenic areas of the Tri-Cities area.
-JTP serves Richmond and the surrounding areas including Amelia, Blackstone, Chesterfield, City of Petersburg, City of Richmond, Colonial Heights , Dinwiddie, Prince George, and Midlothian, and beyond.
+Capturing both posed and candid moments in the studio and on location in the beautiful scenic areas of the Tri-Cities area.
+JTP serves Richmond and the surrounding areas including Amelia, Blackstone, Chesterfield, City of Petersburg, City of Richmond, Colonial Heights, Dinwiddie, Prince George, Midlothian, and beyond.
 Custom portraits are more than a click of a shutter, They involve vision, creation, and collaboration between the artist and the client.
 From the moment you contact JTP, you will be part of the process of choosing colors, ideas, and gorgeous products to display our collective creation.
-You will look back on these images and remember the flutter of little kicks inside your growing belly, the smell of your precious newborn baby, the giggle of your bubbling baby.
+You will look back on these images and remember the flutter of little kicks inside your growing belly, the smell of your precious newborn baby, and the giggle of your bubbling baby.
 Would you like to chat about your session or reserve your session date?
-Reach Jennifer by phone or text 804-399-3872 or email email@example.com Let’s get started today!
+Reach Jennifer by phone or text at 804-399-3872 or email firstname.lastname@example.org Let’s get started today!